WikibaseSolutions/TimedNotify/README.md

 It should be a boolean.
 The default value is `true`.

-### `$wgPegaNotifyPushedNotificationRetentionDays`
+### `$wgTimedNotifyPushedNotificationRetentionDays`

 This configuration parameter specifies the number of days to remember pushed events.
-In order to prevent duplicate notifications for the same event, PegaNotify keeps track for which events it has already sent out notifications in a database table.
+In order to prevent duplicate notifications for the same event, TimedNotify keeps track for which events it has already sent out notifications in a database table.
 To prevent this table from growing extremely large, old events are occasionally purged from the table.
 This configuration options specifies the minimum age in days before an event is purged from this table.
 To